How Often Should You Do Hair Masks Treatment?

 How Long You Should Allow Hair Masks to Sit on Hair

-On Average, Hair masks should sit on hair for 15 minutes – 40 minutes hours.
-Once you know and understand your hair- how long it stays on your hair will depend on the result you want to achieve.
+Once you know and understand your hair- then how long it stays on your hair will depend on the result you want to achieve.

-However here are recommended time estimates based on the type of hair mask.
+However, here are time estimates based on the type of hair mask.

 - Hydrating Masks: 15 – 30 minutes